Friday, October 31, 2008

 Kiddushin 21 - Hebrew Servant Wants to be Free Again

 Through the sequence of Torah passages, we can deduce which transgressions caused him to become poor and sell himself.
-Still, now that he wants to become free again, he gets a leniency.
+Still, now that he wants to become free again, he gets leniency.

 Tuesday, October 28, 2008